-John Beevers, Bachelor of Engineering, Master of Business (Appointed 1 May 2023) GAICD Non-Executive Director
+John Beevers Bachelor of Engineering, Master of Business (Appointed 1 May 2023) GAICD Non-Executive Director

 Mr Beevers joined the Company as a Non-Executive Director on 1 May 2023.
 Mr Beevers is an experienced Board director with over 30 years' experience in the resources, mining services and chemical industries.
-He has broad international experience in operations and leadership, including as CEO of Orica Mining Services and Managing Director for and CEO for Groundprobe (a member of the Orica Group).
+He has broad international experience in operations and leadership, including as CEO of Orica Mining Services and Managing Director and CEO for Groundprobe.